sunarya-thito/goo2d/docs_site/docs/web.md

 <script src="coi-serviceworker.min.js"></script>
 ```

+3. Deploy it with `--pwa-strategy=none` flag to prevent flutter service worker from interfering with coi-serviceworker.min.js.

 This script will automatically reload the page and set the required isolation context via a service worker.

 ---